benshimonz/V1/README.md

 Here are two examples:

-* *Any person who owns a blue vehicles, his age is between 40 and 50, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month*
+* *Any person who owns a blue vehicles, his birth date is between 1/1/1970 and 1/1/1980, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month*

 * *Any person who owns at least 5 blue vehicles*